Refugees of Libya revenge attacks plan to go home

+UPDATE 5-Oil prices edge up as Saudis limit exports to Asia, U.S.

+* Rising U.S. output threatens to undermine Saudi efforts (New throughout, updates prices, market activity and comments; changes dateline, byline; previous LONDON)

-TRIPOLI Thousands of former supporters of Muammar Gaddafi who fled their town after revenge attacks will try to return next week, their leaders said on Wednesday, risking a confrontation with their neighbours.
+TRIPOLI Dec 14 Thousands of former supporters of Muammar Gaddafi who fled their town because of revenge attacks will try to return next week, their leaders said on Wednesday, risking a confrontation with their neighbours.

 Jaballah Mohammed, one of the delegates from the town who was at the meeting, appealed to the Libyan government to help the people of Tawargha return.